arikan/bitcoin-voting/README.md

 5. **Ending the election:**
  - Election ends when all voting transactions are processed for each candidate in the Blockchain.
- - A time limit can be also put in place.
+ - If time limit is put in place, Election Authority must declare the election start and end date and time.
+ - If this is a time limited election, any vote before the start datetime and after end datetime is considered invalid.

 6. **Election result:**
  - Election result is obtained by counting all valid voting transactions from the registered voting addresses to the registered candidate addresses in the Blockchain.
- - Any other transaction after the first 0.00000001 BTC transaction from the voter to the candidate is considered disqualified.
+ - Any other transaction after the first 0.00000001 BTC transaction from the Voter to the Candidate is considered disqualified.
  - The whole process from the registrations to the voting and counting the results is open to audition by anyone.

 #### Contribution